jjjj473/ggggg/README.md

 # Grow Garden Automation

 This repo contains a private-server automation toolkit for the Roblox game "[\xe2\x98\x80\xef\xb8\x8f] Grow a Garden \xf0\x9f\x8c\xb6".
 It includes three scripts:
+**Use only in private servers or isolated development environments.**

 - `AutomationConfig.lua` - configuration options like seed type
 - `AutomationHUD.lua` - simple on-screen counters for planted, watered, and harvested crops